 - Functionality – You Think Something’s Working, But It’s Not.
 I realized, 12 days in, that an autoresponder email series I had set up was not getting transmitted.
 When you set up something, and you test it once, it should continue to work, right?
 Not the case.
 When you have two different companies controlling something, each one will say the nonfunctioning element is the other’s fault.
 I had two support tickets into each company.
 Neither took responsibility for why my emails weren’t getting sent out.
 They didn’t have an answer.
 It just wasn’t working… and it made me look incompetent.
 So I said “goodbye” to both of them.
 This is where building something in-house and using 1 company (like MailChimp, for example) for an auto-responder series makes much more sense.

 Sales funnels are merely “squeeze” pages with a sales headline and a button.
 Then a series of emails with upsells and such.
 Not hard, but a ton of work you don’t want to lose.
 Easy (for those that have been in sales and design).
 So remember – before you go down a rabbit hole of buying into a system – remember what you’re actually buying and what it means long-term.
+If you’re looking for an ClickFunnels alternative, start scoping out ones where you own your own data, and your domain gets traffic.
 Maybe ClickFunnels is for you.
 Maybe it isn’t.
 Totally up to you – just sharing my own experience and why I would never consider it as a viable option in the future.

 Be sure to check out all the free ClickFunnels alternatives, like Elementor, WordPress, and others.